 In addition to all of this, our aforementioned National Structural Integrity Research Centre at TWI plans to train over 500 PhD students across a ten-year period.
 TWI is also represented on the steering committee of the educational enterprise Form the Future, and is regularly engaged with STEMNet and STEM Team East.
 Hosting educational industry tours of TWI’s headquarters and regional offices as well as outreach visits to schools also helps us reach over 9000 individuals each year.

 TWI also contributes to projects and activities in our neighbouring communities, along with local and national charitable initiatives, to encourage community networking.
 Our staff are encouraged to get involved in community activities, such as a Diving for the Disabled event at our Kuala Lumpur base in South East Asia and engagement in the Bateman’s Trust school project in Chennai, India and in the UK.

 TWI Staff Community

 TWI is a community in itself and, as such, we actively promote learning and support initiatives within the company.
-This includes the Tipper Group, which has held a series of lectures and events to encourage and support female talent in the scientific disciplines.
+This includes the Tipper Group, which has held a series of lectures and events to encourage and support diversity and inclusion in the scientific disciplines.
 We also frequently recruit apprentices in multiple disciplines across TWI, while also providing learning and development opportunities by delivering bespoke courses in management and leadership, business and commercial enterprises and new courses to offer a broad spectrum of soft skills.